What do I do when the tenant doesn't pay?

 - Phone call- If after you haven't received the rent or a response from the tenant within a reasonable time (2-4 days after sending/delivering the Late Notice), give the tenant a call to find out what is wrong.
 This can be done before the late notice is sent if you like.
 Give the tenant a "heads up" that the late fees can build daily.
 Also inform the tenant that on ____, 20__ the account automatically goes to the attorney's office for eviction procedings plus the attorneys fee will be added to the balance owed (if your lease provides for attorney fees like mine does.)

-- Eviction Notice / Attorneys Letter - I prefer to send an attorney's warning letter (optional) instructing the tenant to pay all rent and late fees before actually commencing eviction in court.
+- Eviction Notice / Attorneys Letter - Another effective incentive to make the tenant try to avoid eviction is an Attorney's Warning Letter (optional) instructing the tenant to pay all rent and late fees before actually commencing eviction in court.
 (Ask your attorney to prepare a warning letter for pre-eviction situations.)
 I send it along with a Notice to Pay Rent or Quit, Demand for Payment.
 I also warn the tenants in the notice that we are about to make a negative impact on their credit record.

 - Eviction Process - If the cure time in your eviction notice expires and the tenant has not paid, you must be ready to go forward with a court eviction.
 If you are unfamiliar with the process of evicting a tenant, I highly recommend you use a lawyer who is experienced in landlord tenant eviction cases.
 Unless you are an attorney or an expert at landlord tenant law, it is not a good idea to do it yourself the first time.